Patrick Campbell (rugby union)

-Patrick Campbell (born 22 July 2002) is an Irish rugby union player who is currently a member of Munster's academy.
-He plays as a fullback or wing and represents Limerick club Young Munster in the amateur All-Ireland League.
+Patrick Campbell (born 22 July 2002) is an Irish rugby union player who plays as a wing or fullback for RFU Championship club Ealing Trailfinders.

 Early life and GAA career

 Born in Rochestown, Cork, Campbell attended Presentation Brothers College and, alongside future Munster teammate Alex Kendellen, helped the school to the final of the 2020 Munster Schools Rugby Senior Cup, which was curtailed due to the COVID-19 pandemic.

 As well as rugby, Campbell was also a very talented Gaelic footballer for Nemo Rangers and, in 2019, he was a crucial part of the Cork team that won the All-Ireland Minor Football Championship, with Campbell scoring 1–2 and earning the player of the match award in the semi-final against Mayo and scoring 0–1 in the final against Galway.

 After completing his leaving cert in June 2021, Campbell opted to leave Cork to study law and accounting at the University of Limerick.
 Additionally, Campbell chose to pursue rugby over football, and joined Young Munster ahead of the 2021–22 All-Ireland League, quickly impressing in a series of strong performances for the Limerick club.